TheAnushervon/SQRS_Project-Simple-Notes-App/README.md

 - **Error Handling**: We implemented rollback mechanism if any errors occur, see detailed in `app/core/database.py`
 - **Atomic Transactions**: SQLite transactions managed via SQLAlchemy, ensuring data consistency.

-Also we made a **mutation testing** to see how application behaves in unexpected scenarios:
+Also we have a **mutation testing** to see how application behaves in unexpected scenarios:

 ```bash
 ╰─ poetry run mutmut run